 With clear proof of ancestry and proper filing, people of Greek origin can secure citizenship more quickly than through standard naturalisation.

-5. Marriage to a Greek citizen
+5. Marriage to a Greek Citizen: No Shortcut to Citizenship

 6. Military service (for people of Greek origin)